-Section 5.
+Section 6.
 Mutual Duty to Cooperate.
 The parties acknowledge that each party has a duty and obligation to cooperate with the other party, and further that such duty to cooperate is a material part of this Agreement.
 The purpose of the duty to cooperate is to enable each party to perform its obligations as efficiently as possible.
 The duty to cooperate shall include all areas of the business of the Academy and the Services.
 The duty to cooperate also includes reasonable assistance in the event of litigation or a dispute involving a party related to the Academy or the Services provided, such as provision of testimony, records and/or documents reasonably related to the litigation or dispute (which are not otherwise protected from disclosure under applicable law).
+The duty to cooperate will be provided in such a manner that it does not adversely affect the other party's ability to defend against a claim.

-Section 6.
+Section 7.
 Indemnification of Central Michigan University.
 The parties acknowledge and agree that Central Michigan University, its Board of Trustees, and its members, officers, employees, agents or representatives (collectively "University") are deemed to be third party beneficiaries for purposes of this Agreement.
 As third party beneficiaries, CSP hereby promises to indemnify, defend and hold harmless the University from and against all claims, demands, actions, suits, causes of action, losses, judgments, liabilities, damages, fines, penalties, forfeitures, or any other liabilities or losses of any kind whatsoever, including costs and expenses (not limited to reasonable attorney fees, expert and other professional fees), of settlement and prosecution imposed upon or incurred by the University, and not caused by the sole negligence of the University, which arise out of or are in any manner connected with the University Board's approval of the Academy's application, the University Board's consideration of or issuance of a Contract, CSP preparation for or operation of the Academy, or which are incurred as a result of the reliance by the University upon information supplied by CSP, or which arise out of CSP's failure to comply with the Contract or Applicable Law.
 The parties expressly acknowledge and agree that the University may commence legal action against CSP to enforce its rights as set forth in this section of the Agreement.